 Charges for Services contains revenues associated with the conveyance tax, transcript and filing of records, and special events.
-This revenue line item varies each year with historical actuals ranging from \$2.8 million to \$4.2 million.
-The Adopted Budget for fiscal year 2021 is \$3.087 million, which is an increase of 4.01%, or \$119,051, from the FY2020 Adopted Budget for Charges for Services.
+This revenue line item varies each year with historical actuals ranging from \$2.8 million to \$3.6 million.
+The Recommended Budget for fiscal year 2021 consists of estimates of \$3.087 million, an increase of 4.01%, or \$119,051, from the FY2020 Adopted Budget for Charges for services which is more in line with the FY2019 Actuals.

-General Government: Revenue in this category is generated from general government services.
+General Government: The sources of revenue in this category are generated from general government services.
 These services include public safety application fees, Weights and Measures inspection fees, zoning application fees, site plan review fees, and repair and demolition liens.